Bashyitsi/alu-higher_level_programming/python-hello_world/README.md

 You are not allowed to use any loops or conditional statements

-Your program should be exactly 8 lines long
+Your program should be exactly 5 lines long

-word_first_3 should contain the first 3 letters of the variable word

-word_last_2 should contain the last 2 letters of the variable word

-middle_word should contain the value of the variable word without the first and last letters
+You are not allowed to create new variables

+You are not allowed to use string literals